 If you have health insurance that is comparable* to the PSU Student Health Insurance Plan offered through a different insurance company (i.e through an employer, spouse, parent/guardian, scholarship, etc.; international students have different waiver requirements**), and DO NOT want to take part in the PSU Plan, you must complete the online waiver process by the Waiver Deadline or your student account will be charged.

 If you DO NOT complete the online waiver process by the Waiver Deadline, you will automatically be enrolled in the PSU Student Health Insurance Plan each term you are eligible, (Fall, Winter, Spring/Summer combination), and your student account will be charged.

 IF YOU DO NOT HAVE INSURANCE

 If you do not have health insurance no action is required.
 You will be automatically enrolled in the PSU Student Health Insurance Plan each term you are eligible, (Fall, Winter, Spring/Summer combination), and your student account will be charged.

 Current Term Waiver Links and Information

-Domestic students requires no more than a $2,500 deductible and at least 80% in-patient hospitalization coverage, and can receive primary care in Oregon.
+Domestic students requires no more than a $2,500 deductible, at least 80% in-patient hospitalization coverage, and can receive primary care in Oregon.

 - You are on a J visa and have adequate health insurance purchased before you arrive in the US.

 - Your government or embassy pays for your tuition and provides insurance through a U.S. Insurance company.

 - You have insurance through your/spouse’s/parent's U.S. employer.

 Please note that there are specific waiver requirements that apply to J-1 and F-1 visas.
 For more information go ot the International Student Services Health Insurance website.